Gordon Cummins: Conviction

-The jury returned their verdict at 4:35 p.m., having deliberated for just 35 minutes.
+The jury returned their verdict at 4:35 p.m., having deliberated for just thirty-five minutes.
 Each juror avoided making eye contact with Cummins as they filed back into the courtroom.
 When asked by the court clerk as to their verdict, the foreman replied, "Guilty of murder."
 Cummins displayed no emotion as the verdict was read aloud, although his wife burst into tears.
 He was then asked whether he had any legal reason or cause as to why the court should not impose the penalty of death.
-In response, Cummins replied, "I am completely innocent, sir."
+In response, Cummins nervously replied, "I am completely innocent, sir."

 Cummins was then formally sentenced to death by hanging.
 Upon imposing this sentence, Mr Justice Asquith stated: "Gordon Frederick Cummins, after a fair trial you have been found guilty, and on a charge of murder.
 As you know, there is only one sentence which the law permits me to pronounce, and that is you be taken from this place to a lawful prison, and thence to a place of execution, and that you there be hanged by the neck until you are dead.
-And may God have mercy on your soul."
+And may the Lord have mercy on your soul."